Showing 1 - 1 OF 1

 Cell Phones -- Hands-free devices must be used while operating a motor vehicle on ALL military installations worldwide.

-Vehicle Checks -- On post, vehicles must be registered and a special sticker affixed.
+Visitors' Vehicle Checks -- Vehicles must be registered and a visitor permit issued.
 All Puerto Rican laws are observed on-post.

 Off-post, vehicle checks are similar to most states in the U.S. with the following exceptions: Liability insurance in Puerto Rico is mandatory for up to $3,000 which will cover property damage only at a cost of $99 per year for passenger vehicles.
 Medical insurance is mandatory and is paid along with the registration of the vehicle (ACAA).
 Normally $35 per year, it covers bodily injury up to $25,000.
 The registration cost is paid separately and varies depending on the vehicle, normally $25.